Liberty Loan Company logo

 Liberty Loan Company has operated in Texas for over 50 years, with formal licensing and credit bureau reporting since 1997.
 The company is headquartered in Houston and serves borrowers across Texas seeking short-term personal financing.
 They explicitly position themselves as an alternative to payday lenders, emphasizing installment-based repayment structures rather than the short-term rollover model that characterizes payday lending.

 Liberty offers personal installment loans ranging up to $1,480 with 6-12 month terms.
-Loans include same-day funding, a 30-second application process, and approval decisions within 30 minutes in some cases.
+Loans include provider-stated funding timing, a 30-second application process, and approval decisions within 30 minutes in some cases.
 The company reports all loans to the three major credit bureaus (Equifax, Experian, TransUnion), enabling borrowers to build credit history through timely repayment.
-They charge a flat $4 per $100 borrowed, which they state is applied uniformly to all customers with no hidden fees.
+They charge a flat $4 per $100 borrowed, which they state is applied uniformly to all customers with no fees to verify.

 The company operates legally within Texas and maintains physical locations (at least one in Houston at 12344 Gulf Fwy).
 However, the $4/$100 rate translates to approximately 48% APR, which is substantially above the payday-alternatives category ceiling of 36% APR.
 While better than typical payday loans (often 300%+ APR), this rate is higher than credit unions, CDFIs, and employer advance programs that define the category.
 Borrowers should verify current rates and confirm compliance with all applicable state regulations.